harness/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/tanzu/override-tanzu-manifest-and-config-files.md

 1. In **Environments**, select an environment.
 2. In the environment's **Service Overrides** tab, select **New configuration overrides**.
-3. In **Service**, select a service.
+3. In **Service**, select a service you want to override when it is deployed to the selected environment.
 4. In **Override Type**, select **Manifest**, and then select **New Manifest Override**.
 5. Specify a manifest type, and select **Continue**.

-   You can select Values YAML, OpenShift Param, Kustomize Patches, Helm Repo Overide, TAS Manifest, TAS Vars, and TAS AutoScaler manifest types.
+   You can select TAS Manifest, TAS Vars, and TAS AutoScaler manifest types.

    ![manifest override](./static/manifest-override.png)